atolye15/checklist/checklists/crossbrowser-test.md

 description: Complete the cross-browser test to check if your project works correctly in different types of devices and browsers.
 ---

-- [ ] Test the project via different browsers on desktop
+- [ ] Test the project with different browsers on desktop
 We do crossbrowser test on desktop side via different browsers such as Safari, Chrome, Firefox.

 - [ ] Test the project in bigger screen size